 Competition guidelines released

 Entry submissions close

-Additional time has been provided for both the submission and voting phases of the competition this year to account for the growing number of entries and the time required to properly evaluate them by readers.
+Additional time has been continued in this year's competition for both the submission and voting phases to account for the growing number of entries and the time required to properly evaluate them by readers.
 As requested by a number of entrants the date for providing competition rules and guidelines has been changed to the 1st of March to also provide a longer development period for entries.

 The Windhammer prize is awarded on the basis of reader popularity to the entrant who receives the greatest number of reader votes.
 The voting system is as follows:

 - A valid vote must be forwarded by email to firstname.lastname@example.org.
 A valid vote must nominate the two gamebooks most favoured by the voter from the competition entrants.
 A vote with less than two nominations will not be accepted.
 A vote forwarded with more than two nominations will only have the first two accounted for in the voting score.

 - Only one voter email is allowed per reader.
 All votes will be checked for duplication of email addresses.